tysmithnet/gsap-typed-plugin/README.md

     TweenLite.to('#target', 1, {typed:{to:["<strong>this is not bold and renders the start and end tags</strong>"], stopOnCommon:true}});
     TweenLite.to('#target', 1, {typed:{to:"<strong>this IS bold, notice no []</strong>", stopOnCommon:true}});

+Setting `stopOnCommon` to `true` will stop erasing characters when it reaches content that is common to the start and the end.

 You can easily make a cursor by using some css and 2 spans:

     .blinking-cursor {